rhgao/Im2Flow/README.md

   git clone https://github.com/rhgao/Im2Flow.git
   ```

 3. Download our pre-trained model using the following script.
-This model is trained on the UCF-101 dataset.
+This model is trained on the whole UCF-101 dataset.
   ```Shell
   bash model/download_model.sh Im2Flow
   ```